gpufit/Gpufit/docs/customization.rst

             break;
         }

-For calculation of the gradients of Chi-square.
+  4b.
+For calculation of the gradients of Chi-square:

     .. code-block:: cuda